vanvalenlab/kiosk-imageJ-plugin/README.md

 2. Open ImageJ.
 3. Navigate to Plugins > Install...
 4. Select the downloaded JAR file.
-5. Install it into the `jars` directory.
+5. Install it into the `plugins` folder.

 ## How to Run the plugin